 Not that the average user would massively notice the difference.

 It’s not clear if the 108 satellites are able to do what Space X intends to do with 12,000 or if it’s a phased rollout.
 Regardless it’s still adding to a worsening problem that needs to be addressed.

-If all the proposed mega constellations launched it would provoke over 67,000 collision alerts a year – based on current tracking technology.
+If all the proposed mega-constellations were launched it would provoke over 67,000 collision alerts a year – based on current tracking technology.

 Moreover, whether it’s adding 108 objects or 12,000 objects, these companies – however well-intentioned their objectives – are adding to an increasingly congested sky.
 And, when the satellites inevitably fail or fall out of use they will become part of the debris field.

 And then the next wave of satellites will be launched…

 Fortunately, there are businesses like Astroscale working to address the issue but it’s hard to see how they could cope with removing an obsolete network of 12,000 satellites in 10 years’ time.